bunnylin/supersakura/README.md

 	translate.sh input.tsv >output.tsv

-Of, if you have Python 3, again with translate-shell installed and available on the system path:
+Or, if you have Python 3, again with translate-shell installed and available on the system path:

 	python translate.py input.tsv >output.tsv